morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 ## NP Complete problems
 * If we can find a deterministic polynomial solution to one NP complete problem, we have a solution to all of the NP complete problems
 * Used to describe the hardest problems of NP
+* Problem reduction: reduce a known problem to an unknown problem.